 Help is available for virtually all of the menu labels on this unit.
 By highlighting a menu item and leaving it highlighted for a few seconds, a "pop-up" message appears that describes the function of the menu item.
 This feature is on by default.

-System Setup Menu, left, with Pop-up Help command highlighted.
-At right, this example shows the Pop-up Help message for the Overlay Data command, located on the Map Page menu.
+System Setup menu, left, with Pop-up Help command highlighted.
+At right, this example shows the Pop-up Help message for the Go To Cursor command, located on the Map Menu.